Operation Valiancy

-Operation Valiancy (Filipino: Oplan Kagitingan) was the initial military operation of the 2000 Philippine campaign against the Moro Islamic Liberation Front which took place in Maguindanao, Philippines.
+Operation Valiancy (Filipino: Oplan Kagitingan) was the initial military operation of the 2000 Philippine campaign against the Moro Islamic Liberation Front which took place in Maguindanao (before the province's division), Philippines.
 The Philippine Army, primarily units of its 6th Infantry Division, assaulted Moro Islamic Liberation Front forces in the Talayan-Shariff Aguak-Datu Piang area of Maguindanao and captured Camp Omar ibn al-Khattab, its third largest camp located there.
 Camp Omar, named after Umar, a senior Sahabi of the Islamic prophet Muhammad, served as the headquarters of the 206th BIAF brigade under Ameril Umbra Kato and was defended by 500 guerillas.
 Camp Jabal Uhob, another MILF camp in the area, was also captured.
 Planned to be a week-long operation, Valiancy took only two days to realize its objectives.

 Plan

 Three task groups were organized for the operation.
 The 301st Infantry Brigade formed the core of the first (TG "A"), while the 601st Infantry Brigade did the same for the second (TG "B").
 The third was a reserve force (TG "C").
 The infantry was supported by artillery and Philippine Air Force units under 6th Infantry Division control.

 The operation was to be conducted in two phases.
 The first phase called for Task Group "A" to attack and clear Camp Omar.
 Task Group "B" would act as a blocking force to prevent withdrawal from and reinforcement to Camp Omar.
 The second phase of the operation involved TG "A" attacking and clearing Camp Jabal Uhob; TG "B" would support clearing operations.